Joshua Wolson: Federal judicial service

 On May 10, 2018, President Donald Trump announced his intent to nominate Wolson to serve as a United States district judge for the United States District Court for the Eastern District of Pennsylvania after the seat was vacated by Judge James Knoll Gardner, who assumed senior status on April 3, 2017.
 On May 15, 2018, Wolson's nomination was sent to the Senate.
 On July 11, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 13, 2018, his nomination was reported out of committee by a 13–8 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Wolson for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 14–8 vote.
 On May 1, 2019, the Senate invoked cloture on his nomination by a 64–35 vote.
 On May 2, 2019, his nomination was confirmed by a 65–33 vote.
 He received his judicial commission on May 28, 2019.

+Wolson occupies the same federal judgeship seat for the Eastern District of Pennsylvania that he previously clerked for, having clerked for Judge Jan E. DuBois, who preceded Judge James K. Gardner, who ultimately preceded Wolson.

+Wolson has demonstrated a commitment to his local Pennsylvania community.
+In February 2025, Wolson returned to his alma mater, Parkland High School in South Whitehall Township, to hold a live hearing in front of the school's AP American Government students and members of the school's law club.
+After the hearing, Wolson answered questions from the students in attendance.